maliahavlicek/what2do2day/readme.md

 # What2Do2Day
 This website provides people a way to find free events in their community as a means to solve the question of "What are we gonna do today?" without breaking the bank or needing to travel far from home.

-Along with finding inexpensive options of what to do today, the site allows users to flag that they are planning on attending an event so other members in the community know they will not be the only one going to a function.
+Along with finding inexpensive options of what to do today, the site allows users to flag that they are planning on attending an event so other members know they will not be the only one going to a function.

-Users can also see a list of all the places in the community that have ever hosted an event.
-Users can add reviews to places to better share their experiences with the community.
-Places, Events, and Reviews can be added, deleted and updated.
-If an activity doesn't match quite right, users can add a new activity when creating an event or place.
+Users can also see a list of all the places in the community that have ever hosted an event and read reviews about them.
+Users can add reviews about places to share their experiences.
+Places, Events, and Reviews can be added, deleted and updated from the site.
+If an activity doesn't quite fit into the list provided, users can add a new activity when creating an event or place.

 Small businesses, social groups, and communities would ideally be in charge of their organizations's data and events but in this beta phase, user authentication, roles and permissions are not implemented.

 Site owners could enable affiliate linking associated with promos from any organization associated with the site that results in a booking for paid events.
-Site admins could also gather data based on searches and sell ads on their site to help earn money.
+Site admins could also gather data based on search activity as well as Places and Events with heavy interaction and sell ads on their site to help earn money.

 The name and concept of this site is loosely based on the key phrase, "I know what we're gonna do today!" from the cartoon series Phineas and Ferb.